iyhui/iyhui/README.md

-##  Welcome to my page!
-I'm Ida 👩🏻‍💻
+##  You stumbled across my page! 👩🏻‍💻

 #### About me
-I'm a developer and designer who loves to learn, create, and grow.
+I'm Ida - a developer and designer who loves to learn, create, and grow.
 When I'm not coding, you can find me designing graphics, planning get-together, travelling the world, drawing, or cooking.
 #### My Tech Stack

 ![](